openshift/certman-operator/README.md

 At a high level, Certman Operator is responsible for:

 * Provisioning Certificates after a clusters successfull installation.
-* Renewing Certificates prior to their expiry.
+* Reissuing Certificates prior to their expiry.
 * Revoking Certificates upon cluster decomissioning.

 ## Dependencies